vipm-io/caraya/README.md

 ####Test Result Dialog
 When you run a VI with unit tests, a dialog will pop up reporting you the results of the unit tests.
-The results are being reported in the same hierarchy as your constructed you tests.
+The results are being reported in the hierarchy as your constructed your tests.

 ![Caraya test UI](https://github.com/JKISoftware/caraya/raw/master/img/caraya-ui.png "Caraya test UI")

 If your tests pass, you can simply close the dialog and continue your development.
-If your tests fail, you can edit your test cases and rerun them without closing the dialog.
-Feel free to close the dialog, you can simply open it by rerunning your test.
+If your tests fail, you can debug and edit your test cases and source code without closing the dialog.
+Feel free to close the dialog, you can simply open it by rerunning any of your tests.

-####Test Suites & Batch Testing
+####Automated Tests
-Sometimes you want to run your tests as part of automated build process.
-When automating the unit testing, you typically want your test results to be written into a report file.
-You also probably don't want to see the interactive window but rather run your application headless.
+Sometimes you want to run your tests as part of an automated build process.
+When automating the execution of the unit tests, you typically want your test results to be written into a report file.
+You also probably don't want to see the interactive window but rather run your tests completely headless.
 Most automated build systems also need some sort of indication when the tests are completed and if they passed or failed.
-Caraya supports these scenarios with a concept of Test Suites.
-A test suite is a unit of automation for Caraya.
+Caraya supports these scenarios with a concept of test suites.
+A test suite is a unit of automation for Caraya that provides you more fine grained control of how the test cases are being executed.

-A Test Suite is nothing more than a typical test case with few differences.
-As test suites are the unit of automation, you should only define one test suite for your whole unit test battery.
-Use normal test cases if you need more granularity within the automated battery.
+A test suite is nothing more than a typical test case with few differences.
+As test suites are the unit of automation, you should only define only one test suite for your whole unit test hierarchy that simply calls your top level test case.

-To define a test case, you provide a path for the report file as well as define if you want the dialog to pop up or stay hidden.
-For example to run the test case for the mathematical functions that we defined above, you simply drop the top level test case to your block diagram together with Define Test Suite VI and Destroy Test Suite VI.
+To define a test suite you may provide a path for the report file as well as define if you want the test cases to be executed in a headless mode.
+For example to run the test cases for the mathematical functions that we defined above, you simply drop the top level test case  to your block diagram together with Define Test Suite VI and Destroy Test Suite VI.

 ![Test suite](https://github.com/JKISoftware/caraya/raw/master/img/test-suite.png "Test suite")

-The Define Test Suite VI tells Caraya where to write the report and if you want to run in an interactive mode.
-The Destroy Test
-Suite tells Caraya that the test suite has completed executing.
+The Define Test Suite VI tells Caraya to generate a report file and to run the tests in a headless mode.
+The Destroy Test Suite tells Caraya that the test suite has completed executing.
 Caraya passes the outcome of the whole test suite in the error wire of the Destroy Test Suite i.e. if any of the tests failed the error output would contain an error.
+You can use this error to tell your automated build if the unit tests succeeded or failed.

 ### Examples

 You can find examples on how to use Caraya under the LabVIEW examples directory

-<LabVIEW>\examples\JKI Toolkits\Caraya
+`<LabVIEW>\examples\JKI Toolkits\Caraya`

 ## Contributing